-I don't know about you, but I tend to use Amazon on a daily basis.
-From doing product research and buying gifts to purchasing books for my Kindle, and watching videos and TV shows online.
-And with Amazon's recent purchase of Whole Foods Market, I'm sure they'll soon be delivering my groceries too!
+I don’t know about you, but I tend to use Amazon on a daily basis.
+From doing product research, and buying gifts to purchasing books for my Kindle, and watching videos and TV shows on Prime.
+And with Amazon’s purchase of Whole Foods, they’ll even deliver your groceries via Amazon Fresh.
+I’m just waiting for them to start delivering stuff via drone!

 The good news for you is with all of Amazon’s expansion comes a flood of at-home jobs and money-making opportunities!